sirsjg/gogogo/README.md

 # ✨ Snazz Code Agent

-Snazz is a lightweight command-line coding agent written in Go built by enthusiasts, for enthusiasts.
-Whether you're navigating through file reading, directory listing, or quick file edits, this trusty bot is here to make your coding experience smooth and efficient.
+Snazz is a lightweight command-line agentic code assistant written in Go built by enthusiasts, for enthusiasts.
+Currently Snazz only supports Claude, but we are investigating other LLM support depending on interest.

+> [!NOTE]
-**Note:** This project is currently under active development.
-Contributions are highly encouraged—join us in making Snazz even better!
+> This project is currently under active development.
+Contributions are highly encouraged — join in on the fun!

 ## ✨ Features